ibidem/mjolnir-cfs/+Docs/-04-Loading-Configuration-Files.md

  available; this may be a json, yaml, another php file, or if necesary the application might even resort to goign to the web to get updates (eg. list of countries, cities, etc).

+*Configuration files are resolved once.
+Any subsequent calls to `CFS::config` with the same parameters merely results in outputing the previous result.
+This means you can abuse calls, but it also means you should treat values from configuration files as static.
+A "timer" value will not update for example; but you can always use a closure within the configuration for those cases.*